Clinical UM Guideline

 Guldiken and colleagues (2021) conducted a prospective double-blind randomized controlled study to investigate the analgesic and respiratory properties of midazolam and dexmedetomidine in conscious sedation during dental implant procedures and to compare these two drugs in terms of ease of use and comfort during the surgical procedure.
 The participants who needed dental implant surgery were divided into two randomized groups for either midazolam or dexmedetomidine.
 A total of 163 dental implants were inserted into 43 participants.
 The following parameters were used: input effect size d = .88, α error = .05, power = 0.91, number of groups = 2.
 The following inclusion criteria was required for participation: scheduled for dental implantation in either the maxilla or mandible, at least 18 years of age, weight below 100 kilograms (kg), dental anxiety and no prior sedation experience.
 The mean onset of sedation was 10 ± 3, 16 minutes in the midazolam group (n=21) and 17.5 ± 2.99 minutes in the dexmedetomidine group (n=22; P=0.001).
 The results showed that participants receiving dexmedetomidine had lower pain, higher satisfaction with the procedure, and less desaturation (P=0.002).
 The onset of sedation was indicated to be quicker with midazolam (P=0.001).
 The mean procedure time for the dexmedetomidine group was 52.09 ± 20.12 minutes and 87.14 ± 26.15 minutes in the midazolam group (P=0.001).
 The researchers concluded that dexmedetomidine is a good alternative to midazolam for conscious sedation during dental implant procedures due to its better analgesic property and minimal respiratory side effects.
 There were several limitations of the study noted.
 Limitations cited include the small sample size and subjectivity of pain between the individuals.
 It was also indicated that the higher ratios of pain in the midazolam group could be due to the longer duration of the procedure.
 Furthermore, the study was conducted with a generalized population so the results may not be applicable to other population groups.

-Authoritative Organization Recommendations
+Authoritative Organization Documents

 The ASA Physical Status Classification System (2020) is a commonly used tool.
 This system evaluates the overall health of the individual to identify his or her risk of complications during surgery, and to assist in identifying system-specific health conditions that may require tailored anesthetic regimens to avoid complications and provide the most appropriate care.
 The ASA classification system is as follows, and is derived by a thorough evaluation of an individual’s overall health as assessed by a healthcare provider’s review of an individual’s health, family history, medications used, diet, and other factors: